nadeeshanidayarathna/templates/README.md

 # Spider Ease
 - This project is a web scraping CLI application using Node.js and Puppeteer
 - Solo service (`soloScraper`) will crawl the given page without crawling inside links
-- Recursive service (`recursiveScraper`) will crawl all pages in the given URL recursively by visiting the links

 ## Installation
 All the required node modules have been installed in the project.
 Use the below command to import node packages